SoK/Administer the SoK

 - As soon as we know the SoK will take place, we need to prepare a blog post and communication to ensure we reach as much as good potential contributors as we can.
 Ask Promo (https://webchat.kde.org/#/room/#kde-promo:kde.org) to promote the event!
 Something like 2018, 2020 announcements.

-- Send a mail to all potential students to enter their application with the subject: "The students are supposed to create the project themselves after contacting their potential mentors and discussing with them.
-Generally we also expect from the student to write a bigger text than the one in the idea page."
+- Send a mail to all potential contributors to enter their application with the subject: "The contributors are supposed to create the project themselves after contacting their potential mentors and discussing with them.
+Generally we also expect from the contributor to write a bigger text than the one in the idea page."

 - Send a kind reminder two weeks before the deadline (example and a fix of a mistake in the previous mail).

-- It is up to the students to create the project themselves in the website after contacting their potential mentors and discussing with them.
-Generally we also expect from the student to write a bigger text than the one in the idea page.
+- It is up to the contributors to create the project themselves in the website after contacting their potential mentors and discussing with them.
+Generally we also expect from the contributor to write a bigger text than the one in the idea page.

-- Go to the mentor application page from time to time to approve mentors only if they are listed on the SoK ideas list or if you are sure they are "long-term" contributors (do not accept anyone if you are not sure they are a mentor).
+- As admin, go to the mentor application page from time to time to approve mentors only if they are listed on the SoK ideas list or if you are sure they are "long-term" contributors (do not accept anyone if you are not sure they are a mentor).

-- Don't assign mentors to a project, it is up to the mentors to do it.
+- Do not assign mentors to a project, it is up to the mentors to do it.

 Once applications deadline is passed